open-prophetdb/biomedgps-data/docs/quick_start.md

 - Nicholson, David N., and Casey S. Greene.
 "Constructing knowledge graphs and their biomedical applications."
 Computational and structural biotechnology journal 18 (2020): 1414-1428.

 - Ioannidis, Vassilis N. and Song, Xiang and Manchanda, Saurav and Li, Mufei and Pan, Xiaoqin and Zheng, Da and Ning, Xia and Zeng, Xiangxiang and Karypis, George.
-DRKG - Drug Repurposing Knowledge Graph for Covid-19. https://github.com/gnn4dr/DRKG/blob/master/DRKG%20Drug%20Repurposing%20Knowledge%20Graph.pdf
+DRKG - Drug Repurposing Knowledge Graph for Covid-19. <a href="https://github.com/gnn4dr/DRKG/blob/master/DRKG%20Drug%20Repurposing%20Knowledge%20Graph.pdf" target="_blank">PDF</a>

 ## Install Dependencies